MPAS-Dev/MPAS-Limited-Area/README.md

 repository's Issues page!
 Thank you!

 # Release Notes <a name="release">

+## 2.2
+* Update usage of 'numpy' for compatibility with NumPy 2.x

 ## 2.1
 * Regions created from init.nc files are named as name.init.nc